Welcome to today's edition of the Rush 24-7 podcast.

 A lot of people get their news feed, Facebook and Twitter.

-And they make everybody think that this is deranged kid stealing his parents' gun to go shoot up other kids at school, and instead he slams it on a teacher's desk and asks her to take it because he doesn't feel safe at home because his parents have a gun.
+And instead, he slams it on a teacher's desk and asks her to take it because he doesn't feel safe at home because his parents have a gun.

 Okay.

-Another one from the lighthearted stack.
+Another one from the light-hearted stack.

-What is manspreading and why are women angry about it?
+What is man spreading and why are women angry about it?

-The NTA MTU, Metro Transit Authority?
+The NTA, MT, you Metro Transit Authority?

-Why in the world would you think this is a subway story?
+How in the world would you think, why in the world would you think this is a subway story?

 That's a headline.

-What is manspreading and why are people angry about it?
+What is man spreading and why are people angry about it?

 I'll give you a hint.